The Terminology Manager provides two types of identifiers for term entries and individual terms.

 Terminology requires all term entries and terms to have a UUID.
 If your terms don’t have UUIDs, Acrolinx generates one for you when a term is created.

 In addition to the standard identifiers, each term also has a term database ID.
 The term database ID is an identifier assigned to the term by the database schema.
-The Acrolinx plug-ins and the Term Browser use term database ID as a reference when linking to term help files.
+The Acrolinx Integrations and the Term Browser use term database ID as a reference when linking to term help files.

-However the term database ID isn’t unique across different installations.
+However, the term database ID isn’t unique across different installations.
 When importing or exporting terms, use the term UUID or your own term ID instead of the term database ID.